voicerepublic/vr-streambox/README.md

 ### Step 4: Type & Subtype

-The type of the box is allways 'Streambox'.
+The type of the box is always 'Streambox'.

 The subtype is stored in `/home/pi/subtype`.